Issue #1 · Tuesday, May 5, 2026

 The Concept

-Embeddings are fixed-length numeric vectors that represent the meaning of text, images, or other data.
-Every ML model that works with language uses them under the hood.
+Embeddings are fixed-length numeric vectors that represent the meaning of text.
+Every ML model that works with language uses them.
 When someone says "vector search" or "semantic similarity," they're talking about comparing embeddings.
+And if you've ever used a hash function, you already understand 80% of how they work.

 If You Already Know Hash Functions, You Already Know Most of This

-A hash function takes arbitrary input and produces a fixed-length output.
+Think about what a hash function actually does.
+It takes an arbitrary input — a string, a file, a stream of bytes — and produces a fixed-length output.
 MD5 gives you 128 bits.
 SHA-256 gives you 256 bits.
-The input can be anything — a string, a file, a stream of bytes.
+The input can be anything.
 The output is always the same size.
+This is so fundamental to how you think about systems that you probably don't even notice you're relying on it.

 Hash function Embedding function